VimHax/Sonar/README.md

 ## Features

-- Upload sounds with names and thumbnail images (which can be GIFs) which can then later be edited or deleted.
+- Upload sounds with names and thumbnail images (which can be GIFs) which can then later be edited or deleted.\
 ![Add sound prompt](assets/add_sound.png)
 - Set global keyboard shortcuts to sounds so that you can trigger them while playing a game, for example.
-On Windows these keyboard shortcuts are non-blocking, meaning that, for example, you can assign a shortcut which would otherwise conflict with a shortcut in the game.\
+On Windows these keyboard shortcuts are non-blocking meaning that you can assign a shortcut which would otherwise conflict with a shortcut in the game.\
   ![Shortcut assigned to a sound](assets/shortcut.png)
   > My friends had the idea to assign a sound effect to the letter `Q` so that when we trigger our ultimate abilities in [Overwatch](https://overwatch.blizzard.com/) it would play a funny sound effect.
 - Assign sounds as intro sounds for members.
 When a member joins any voice channel Sonar would join and play their assigned intro sound.\
   ![Intro assigned to a member](assets/intro.png)
 - Sounds can overlap, so you can play any sound at any time and know that it will be played together with any other ongoing sound.
-- You can see who is playing what sound effect so you know who interrupted you, for example.\
+- You can see who is playing what sound effect so you know who interrupted you.\
   ![A user playing a sound](assets/playing.png)
 - Users login with their Discord account allowing for a smooth onboarding experience.
-This allows Sonar to only allow access to users who are members of a configured Discord Server so that only your friends can annoy you, for example.
+This allows Sonar to only allow access to users who are members of a configured Discord Server so that only your friends can annoy you.

 ## Platforms (Desktop Application)